 Gibb River Road

-Spanning 660 kilometers through the middle of Kimberley, the Gibb River Road leads to a number of scenic gorges and the celebrated and most photographed Mitchell Falls.
+Spanning 660 kilometres through the middle of Kimberley, the Gibb River Road leads to a number of scenic gorges and the celebrated and most photographed Mitchell Falls.
 The falls tumble over a series of wide, flattened rock complete with rock shelves on either side of the water.
 The eight gorges along the road vary in size and all have popular swimming holes.

 Learn about Aboriginal culture first hand from the people established whose ancestors established settlements in the Windjana area.
 Tours last anywhere from one to five days and include camping beneath the stars.
 Ride camels along the beach, explore the history and uses of native plants and listen to the dream time stories of the elders.